codingMustache/codingMustache/README.md

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+What is the name of Layer 7 of the OSI model?
- 1. Tim Berners Lee
+ 1. Network
- 2. al-Khwārizmī
+ 2. Session
- 3. Willis Ware
+ 3. Application
- 4. Dennis Ritchie
+ 4. Present

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Application
 </details>